 Stroll Downtown Banff

-During the summer season the Town of Banff closes its main street to vehicles in the downtown core between Wolf and Buffalo streets, and the adjacent sections of Caribou Street.
-Between May 19 to October 13th, this section of Banff Avenue will be exclusive to pedestrians, cyclists and skateboarders!
+During the summer season, the Town of Banff closes its main street to vehicles in the downtown core between Wolf and Buffalo streets, and the adjacent sections of Caribou Street.
+Between May 19 and October 13th (tentative dates), this section of Banff Avenue will be exclusive to pedestrians, cyclists, and skateboarders!
 It’s one of our favorite things that came out of the pandemic that stuck around.

 Enjoy Lake Minnewanka

-So what is there to do in Banff National Park in the summer?
+So besides strolling Banff Avenue, what is there to do in Banff National Park in the summer?
 First up, is to visit Lake Minnewanka.
-One of the top things to do in Banff National Park is to stroll along or take a boat ride on Lake Minnewanka.
-Lake Minnewanka is one of the largest lakes in Canada that is just a ten-minute drive away from the town of Banff.
+One of the top things to do is to stroll along the lakeshore or take a boat ride on Lake Minnewanka.
+Lake Minnewanka is one of the largest lakes in Canada and is just a ten-minute drive away from the town of Banff.

-The mountains towering over Lake Minnewanka are seriously impressive all year round.
-Oh yea, and there’s also a Canadian resort ghost town under the lake.
-(Psst, a great easy hike in the area is called the C-Level Cirque and gives amazing views over Minnewanka for low effort).
+The mountains towering over Lake Minnewanka are seriously impressive all year round, with Mount Inglismaldie being a highlight.
+Oh, yeah, and there’s also a Canadian resort ghost town under the lake.
+(Psst, if you’re looking for a great easy hike in the area is called the C-Level Cirque and gives amazing views over Minnewanka for relatively low effort.)

 Stand Up Paddleboard on Two Jack Lake

 Just a five-minute drive away from Lake Minnewanka is Two Jack Lake.
 It’s another fantastic lake with stunner Mount Rundle Views.
-Two Jack is one of the most photographed lakes in the Canadian Rockies, due to its proximity to Downtown Banff.
+Two Jack is one of the most photographed lakes in the Canadian Rockies due to its proximity to Downtown Banff and relative ease of access.
+It’s also my favorite spot to take the stand-up paddleboard out on during the summer.
+It has scenic views and isn’t as wind-affected as nearby Minnewanka, plus just look at that clear water!

 Go For a Bike Ride

-If there is a style of biking you enjoy you’ll find an abundance of scenic places to get on a bike in Banff in the summer.
-It doesn’t matter your skill level either as there truly is everything in the area.
+If you enjoy a particular style of biking, you’ll find an abundance of scenic places to ride in Banff.
+Your skill level doesn’t matter, either, as there truly is everything in the area.
 Head up the Bow Valley Parkway to Lake Louise on a road bike for one of the best rides of your life.

-Every summer until October 6th the Banff Farmers Market runs May 24 to October 4, 2023 on Wednesdays from 10-6.
+Every summer until early October, the Banff Farmers Market runs from May 29th to October 9th on Wednesdays from 10-6.
 It’s a fantastic place to stop by and pick up some fresh fruits, vegetables, food trucks, jewelry and anything else you could want from local vendors.
-The Farmer’s Market happens in Banff Central Park at 110 Bear Street.
+The Farmers’ Market is held in Banff’s Central Park.

 Enjoy a Gondola Experience

-Lastly there is the Sunshine Gondola, the Sunshine Village Gondola is Banff National Park’s largest gondola, holding up to an impressive 8 people per cabin and is a fun thing to do if you plan on hiking Sunshine Meadows.
+Lastly there is the Sunshine Gondola, the Sunshine Village Gondola is Banff National Park’s largest gondola, holding up to an impressive 8 people per cabin, and is a fun thing to do if you plan on hiking around Sunshine Meadows.

 Have a Meal With a View